daggerok/vuepress-docs-howto/README.md

 ## Publish via CI

-Checkout `.github/workflows/ci.yaml` file to know how easily you can deploy your VuePress docs on GitHub Pages:
+Checkout `.github/workflows/ci.yaml` file to see how easily you can deploy your VuePress docs on GitHub Pages:

 @[code transcludeWith=::include lang=yaml](@/.github/workflows/ci.yaml)